brian6382/javascript_project/README.md

 ## setup & installation
 - copy the url on arrow down.
 - Clone on your computer.
-- Go live or start your server
+- Go live or start your server.
 ## contact & license information.
 You can forke the project
 ## dependencies